-These Low-Sugar Whole Wheat and Oatmeal Blueberry Muffins with Lemon are made with whole grains and low-carb sweetener for a breakfast treat that’s still a pretty healthy choice.
-Use Bread Recipes for more recipes like this one.
+Low-Sugar Whole Wheat Blueberry Muffins use whole grains and a no-calorie sweetener for a breakfast treat that’s a pretty healthy choice.

 As contradictory as it sounds, I had a much easier time eating a good breakfast every day when I was rushing off to work in the morning.
-On those days, grabbing some Peanut Butter Oatmeal or Cottage Cheese and Egg Breakfast Muffins and throwing them in the microwave was just part of the routine of getting ready for work.
+On those days, grabbing some Peanut Butter Oatmeal or Cottage Cheese Breakfast Muffins with Bacon and throwing them in the microwave was just part of the routine of getting ready for work.

-Now that my time is less scheduled, I get distracted from eating and sometimes notice I’ve been up for hours and haven’t eaten a thing!
-I really do want to keep the breakfast habit, so you might see more quick breakfast options like these Low-Sugar Whole Wheat and Oatmeal Blueberry Muffins with Lemon showing up on the blog.
+Now that I”m “retired” and my time is less scheduled, I get distracted from eating and sometimes notice I’ve been up for hours and haven’t eaten a thing!
+I really do want to keep the breakfast habit, so you might see more quick breakfast options like these Low-Sugar Whole Wheat Blueberry Muffins showing up on the blog.

-I’m calling these low-sugar blueberry muffins, because blueberries have natural sugar, but I used Stevia-in-the-Raw Granulated Sweetener in the muffins I made with great results.
-If you’re not a stevia fan, use any low-carb sweetener you prefer for these tasty muffins.
+I’m calling these low-sugar blueberry muffins, because blueberries have natural sugar, but I used Golden Monkfruit Sweetener (affiliate link) in the muffins I made with great results.
+Use any low-carb sweetener you prefer for these tasty muffins.

-I adapted this recipe from Oatmeal Blueberry Muffins I found on AllRecipes, but I used white whole wheat flour for whole grain muffins, and it worked just fine.
-If I hadn’t bought milk due to kids sleeping over I might have tried making these with buttermilk since I rarely have milk.
+I adapted this recipe from Oatmeal Blueberry Muffins I found on AllRecipes, but I used White Whole Wheat Flour (affiliate link) for whole grain muffins, and it worked just fine.
+If I hadn’t bought milk due to kids sleeping over I might have been making these with buttermilk since I rarely have milk.
 If anyone tries the recipe with buttermilk, I’d love to hear how it works.

-One of these muffins with some protein would be a great breakfast for me, and they’re also perfect as a side for a brunch.
+- One of these muffins with some protein would be a great breakfast, and they’re also perfect as a side for a brunch.

 More Healthy Ideas with Blueberries: